gui-dos/DiaBLE/README.md

 To build the project you have to duplicate the file _DiaBLE.xcconfig_, rename the copy to _DiaBLEOverride.xcconfig_ (the missing reference displayed by Xcode in red should then point to it) and edit it by deleting the last line `#include?... ` and replacing `##TEAM_ID##` with your Apple Team ID so that the first line should read for example `DEVELOPMENT_TEAM = Z25SC9UDC8`.

-Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3 and Dexcom G7.
+Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3.

 Please refer to the [**TODOs**](https://github.com/gui-dos/DiaBLE/blob/main/TODO.md) list for the up-to-date status of all the current limitations and known bugs of this **prototype**.